 What does the iexplore.exe file do?

 The iexplore.exe process is also known as Internet Explorer or, as the case may be, Windows Explorer and is a part of Windows Internet Explorer (Version 9, 8, 7) or, as the case may be, Microsoft Windows.
 This software is produced by Microsoft (www.microsoft.com) or, as the case may be, WinUpdate.
-An obsolete or defective version of iexplore.exe can cause problems for your computer that can range from slowness to error messages such as these:
+An outdated or faulty version of iexplore.exe can cause problems for your computer, ranging from slowness to error messages like these:

 - iexplore.exe has encountered a problem and needs to close.